 Dr. Paul E. Rosene (Professor Emeritus – Illinois State University) has more than sixty-five years experience as a Handbell director and teacher of directors/ringers.
 He has been the Guest Conductor-Clinician for many Handbell Musicians of America sponsored Festivals and for Handbell Festivals/Workshops/Clinics in several states.

-Based in the San Francisco Bay Area, Michèle is an experienced director, clinician and solo artist, and is a member of the professional handbell ensemble Sonos.
+Michèle is an internationally-renowned handbell soloist, conductor, and teacher, as well as a member of the professional handbell ensemble Sonos, and Artistic Director of Timbré.
 She is available to conduct Massed Ringing as well as to teach workshops on a variety of topics.

 Ms. Stephenson is an active handbell composer, arranger, author, conductor and clinician with extensive conducting experience at any ability level.
 She currently directs the Southside Handbell Ensemble.
 Valerie resides in Jacksonville, FL and holds a BME from Florida State University and a Master of Music from the University of Wisconsin.